SCADA System Applications in Energy Management

 Real-Time Dashboards

-• Displays live energy usage, efficiency metrics, and cost breakdowns.
+• Displays live energy usage and cost breakdowns.

 Historical Data Analysis